|

 With all the decisions you have to make with a baby on the way, a birth plan will help you sort it all out.
 If your birth is coming up pretty soon, have you talked to your doctor or midwife about your preferences for birth?
 Let’s go through some things you might want to think about.

-First things first.
-Who is going to be your care provider?
-Are you going with a midwife or a doctor?
 Where are you going to give birth?
 Are you planning on birthing in the hospital, or are you planning an unassisted or a home childbirth?
 One of the things you’ll probably consider when you’re deciding is the cost of childbirth, and what you’ll have to pay.

-Are you going to hire a doula?
 A doula is a trained professional who can help you during your pregnancy and labor.
 She can be a great sense of support for you.
 A doula will provide you with information to help you make decisions and will support you physically and emotionally during labor.

 One other thing to think about is taking Childbirth Education Classes.
 Classes can really help you to prepare for what’s to come.
 There are several different childbirth methods you can take classes for.

+A birth plan is a guide you make for how you’d like your birth to go.
+It lists your preferences and the things you’d like to avoid.
 You may have a general picture of what your birth will be like.
 There will probably be at least a few things you didn’t exactly plan for, so it helps to make some decisions early.
 Have a plan B. Then you won’t be left scratching your head and making decisions under pressure.
 Creating a birth plan helps you do this.

 One downside of a birth plan is that it can give you false expectations.
 You may be disappointed if everything doesn’t go just the way you wanted it to.
 Of course, even the most detailed plan won’t guarantee everything will be perfect, but it can make things go a lot smoother.